Breed Tips

 Annual treatment or management cost

-During the first years, it is recommended you take your pet to the vet about 3-4 times annually.
-Vet fees can range from $100 to $300, and could include things like annual wellness exams and blood tests among other recommended preventive care treatments.
+During the first years, it is recommended that you take your pet to the vet about 3-4 times annually.
+Vet fees can range from $100 to $300, and could include things like annual wellness exams and blood tests, among other recommended preventive care treatments.
 Other examinations and tests could cost you another $300-$400.

 Like all breeds, Pom-Pom’s are at risk for developing health conditions during their lifetime.
 Some common conditions this breed can experience include- Collapsed trachea, Hypoglycaemia, and cataracts.
 Treatment costs could be -